IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 **Accuracy** is just the number of correct classifications divided by the total number made.
 Two out of four correct?
 0.5 accuracy.
-Three our of five?
+Three out of five?
 0.6.

 To make the network learn, now we just need to tweak its weights and see if our evaluation metric improves or not.
 By doing this cleverly, networks can learn very quickly!
-A widely-used method for doing this is called [backpropogation][backpropogation].
+A widely-used method for doing this is called [backpropagation][backpropagation].

 >>> Normally, for training, something called a **loss function** is used instead.
 In neural network training, this typically takes the form of a function that provides the difference between the _actual_ network outputs and the _expected_ outputs.